Jiansen/TAkka/README.md

 ## Source Code in This Repository ##
 Source code in this repository is either original or derivative works of open source project.
 Work in this reporsitory are licensed under the Apache License, Version 2.0.

-* snapshot: the developer version of the takka framework.
+* HWbwlfscript: shell script for running scalability benchmarks on the Beowulf cluster at Heriot-Watt University

+* EnMAS: TAkka implementation of EnMAS (https://github.com/EnMAS/EnMAS-Framework) project.

-* examples: small takka and akka examples
+* examples: small takka and akka examples.

+* scalabilityBenchmark: scalability Benchmarks on a signle machine.

+* scalabilityBeowulf: scalability Benchmark on Beowulf cluster, tested on the cluster at Heriot-Watt University.

 * socko-webserver: source code of the [socko webserver project](http://sockoweb.org/).
 Retrieved on 24 June 2012

 * socko-examples: examples of socko.
 Retrieved on 24 June 2012

+* takka-gatling: TAkka implementation of the [Gatling](https://github.com/excilys/gatling) project.

-* takka-socko-webserver: rewrite socko using takka.
+* takka-socko-webserver: TAkka implementation of Socko[https://github.com/mashupbots/socko]

-* takka-socko-examples: rewrite socko examples using takka-socko.
+* takka-socko-examples: TAkka implementation of Socko examples

+* takka: source code of the TAkka library.

 ## Editing the Source Code